 [Sung to the movie’s theme.]
 Star Wars … this isn’t Star Wars … even with Plummer … it’s not even close.
 And Lewis Coates did his darnedes … oh.

 Starcrash came out in 1978, the year after the first Star Wars film, A New Hope, was released and became a monster hit.
 The director has claimed that the film was already written before Star Wars came out.
-Christopher Plummer is a Canadian actor with over 200 roles to his credit, including Captain von Trapp in The Sound of Music (1965) and Rudyard Kipling in The Man Who Would Be King (1975).
+Christopher Plummer (1921-2021) was a Canadian actor with over 200 roles to his credit, including Captain von Trapp in The Sound of Music (1965) and Rudyard Kipling in The Man Who Would Be King (1975).
 It’s been reported that Plummer was paid $10,000 a day for his work in Starcrash, most of which was filmed in a single day.
-Plummer himself has claimed he only took the job because it filmed in Rome, saying “I’d do porno in Rome.”
+Plummer himself claimed he only took the job because it filmed in Rome, saying “I’d do porno in Rome.”
 Lewis Coates (real name Luigi Cozzi) is an Italian film director who specializes in science fiction, horror and fantasy movies, including the 1983 version of Hercules starring Lou Ferrigno.

 And we open with an upskirt shot of a spaceship.

 “Upskirt” photography is the practice of surreptitiously taking pictures from a low angle to get a shot of unsuspecting women’s underwear (or lack thereof).
 Unfortunately, existing law has proved ineffective to deal with upskirt photographers, so thus far (as of 2018, anyway), they have generally gotten away with it when they’ve been caught.
 (A few states, including Virginia, Washington, and Massachusetts, have made it expressly illegal, but courts in others have ruled it is not prohibited by law, and lawmakers there have not yet addressed it.)